-- The client\id is set to myid.intranet this must match the entry you added to the appsettings.Production.json file. - The code\verifier is set to TiGVEDHIRkdTpif4zLw8v6tcdG2VJXvP4r0fuLhsXIj this is the companion piece to the PKCE code challenge. - The code is set to the authorization code, which is passed to this page in the code part of the query string. - The redirect\uri is set to https://react.domain31.local/mysystem/callback.asp this must also be included in the appsettings.Production.json file.
+- The client_id is set to myid.intranet this must match the entry you added to the custom client configuration file. - The code_verifier is set to TiGVEDHIRkdTpif4zLw8v6tcdG2VJXvP4r0fuLhsXIj this is the companion piece to the PKCE code challenge. - The code is set to the authorization code, which is passed to this page in the code part of the query string. - The redirect_uri is set to https://react.domain31.local/mysystem/callback.asp this must also be included in the file.